 Trimbach’s most famous wine, exemplary in how a Riesling can age beautifully.
 It's the potential, reliability and flawless results of every vintage that makes Clos Sainte Hune a collector’s favourite.
 The 2014 vintage is bone-dry with concentrated flavours of floral honeysuckle, juicy pear and citric acidity.shop now

 Hugel Grossi Laüe Riesling 2013

 Another revered Alsacian winery, Hugel is a great port of call for a reliable Riesling.
 Slightly richer in colour, this wine tastes all the better from the years it has laid down already and will certainly continue to perform after more.
-A sip leaves mouth awash from the acidity, held in balance by candied fruit and crisp apple.
+A sip leaves mouth awash from the acidity, held in balance by candied fruit and crisp apple.shop now

 Riesling Beblenheim Domaine Trapet 2015

 A biodynamic Alsace Riesling from the Trapet family, predominantly known for their Burgundian, this vintage has depth delivered from a few years’ laid down.
-Reflective of the limestone and clay soils, this Riesling is dry with a distinctive mineral backbone and stone fruit prevailing from nose to palate alongside high levels of citric acidity.
+Reflective of the limestone and clay soils, this Riesling is dry with a distinctive mineral backbone and stone fruit prevailing from nose to palate alongside high levels of citric acidity.shop now

 As it’s such a versatile grape, there are a number of regions in which Riesling can flourish including Australia, South Africa and parts of the US.